Analog-to-digital converter: Music recording

-Analog-to-digital converters are integral to modern music reproduction technology and digital audio workstation-based sound recording.
-Music may be produced on computers using an analog recording and therefore analog-to-digital converters are needed to create the pulse-code modulation (PCM) data streams that go onto compact discs and digital music files.
-The current crop of analog-to-digital converters utilized in music can sample at rates up to 192 kilohertz.
+Analog-to-digital converters are widely used to convert analog music signals to digital data streams, and are integral to modern music reproduction technology and digital audio workstation-based sound recording.
+In many cases they are used to create pulse-code modulation (PCM) data streams that are stored as digital music files on compact discs and other storage media.
+ADCs utilized in music typically sample at rates up to 192 kilohertz.
 Many recording studios record in 24-bit 96 kHz pulse-code modulation (PCM) format and then downsample and dither the signal for Compact Disc Digital Audio production (44.1 kHz) or to 48 kHz for radio and television broadcast applications.

 Digital signal processing

 ADCs are required in digital signal processing systems that process, store, or transport virtually any analog signal in digital form.
 TV tuner cards, for example, use fast video analog-to-digital converters.
 Slow on-chip 8-, 10-, 12-, or 16-bit analog-to-digital converters are common in microcontrollers.
 Digital storage oscilloscopes need very fast analog-to-digital converters, also crucial for software-defined radio and their new applications.